MinhasAJ/MinhasAJ/README.md

-Hello everyone My name is Ajay Minhas. just a newbie out here but soon gonna be a level up
+Hello everyone My name is Ajay Minhas. just a newbie out here but soon gonna be a master in it

 <!---
 MinhasAJ/MinhasAJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.